audreymking/Audrey-King-Portfolio/README.md

 This portfolio contains:
 * A downloadable PDF of my current resume
 * A contact form page
 * Links to my GitHub, LinkedIn, and email.
+A new tab is opened when the button is clicked.
-* Links and screenshots of two recent projects
+* Links and screenshots of recent projects

 ## Requirements